Archdiocese of Boston

 bostoncatholic.org

 The Diocese of Boston was erected in 1808, branching off from the Diocese of Baltimore.
-It grew rapidly during the 19th century, due to waves of immigrants arriving in the region.
+It grew rapidly during the 19th century; today it is the fourth largest archdiocese in the United States.
 Starting in 2002, the archdiocese faced a sexual abuse scandal which touched off investigations of Catholic Church sexual abuse cases throughout the United States.
+Richard G. Henning is the archbishop.

 Territory